Winged Migration: Plot

-On the coasts of the Arctic Ocean, as summer reaches its peak, Common eiders plunge into the water while Puffins run the gauntlet of Great skuas.
-Guillemots, Kitiwakes and Northern gannets feed and rear their young around the clock.
+On the coasts of the Arctic Ocean, as summer reaches its peak, common eiders plunge into the water while puffins run the gauntlet of great skuas.
+Guillemots, kittiwakes and northern gannets feed and rear their young around the clock.
 The good times do not last for long, however, for as autumn arrives, food becomes scarce, and birds must now fly back south.

-The Barnacle geese flock fly once again through the same route they came from, soaring over a stormy sea and having to land on top of a navy ship when the weather worsens; Meanwhile, the Canada and Snow geese fly through redwoods as winter beings to close in, running the gauntlet of hunters who kill some of the flock.
-A flock of Red-breasted geese fly across a refinery, and one member gets stuck on some oil.
-The flock of Greylag geese close in on their winter grounds, but the flock is ambushed by hunters, with the goose with the tangled net remains surviving the ordeal.
+The flock of Barnacle geese once again flies the same route it came from, soaring over a stormy sea and having to land on a navy ship when the weather worsens.
+Meanwhile, the Canada and Snow geese fly through redwoods as winter beings to close in, running the gauntlet of hunters who kill some of the flock.
+A flock of red-breasted geese fly through a refinery; one member gets stuck in oil.
+The Greylag geese close in on their winter grounds, but the flock is ambushed by hunters, with the goose with the tangled net surviving the ordeal.

-The Common cranes fly south and across the same farm where they got spooked earlier, but this time, they accept the food given by the old lady.
-The White storks finish their migration on an oasis on the Sahara desert in Africa.
-Other birds alongside the coastline, like wading birds, arrive to feed.
-Great white pelicans fly inland to a large wetland to feed in vast numbers alongside other birds like Black heron, White-faced whistling ducks and African darters.
+The Common cranes fly south, across the same farm where they were spooked earlier, but this time, they accept the food offered by the old woman.
+The White storks finish their migration at an oasis in the Sahara Desert.
+Other birds along the coastline, like wading birds, arrive to feed.
+Great white pelicans fly inland to a large wetland to feed in vast numbers alongside other birds like Black herons, white-faced whistling ducks and African darters.

-The movie then moves to the Amazon rainforest, where Macaws survive the daily downpours of the jungle.
-A boat is then showed with animals such as Red-and-green macaw, Equatorial saki, and Toucans being kept in wooden cages; one lucky Hyacinth macaw, however, manages to escape and fly back into the wild.
-On the Andean mountains, Andean condor use the rocky walls to catch thermals to soar over the land in search of food.
+The film then moves to the Amazon rainforest, where macaws survive the daily downpours of the jungle.
+A boat is shown with animals such as red-and-green macaws, equatorial sakis, and toucans being kept in wooden cages; one lucky hyacinth macaw, however, manages to escape and fly back into the wild.
+In the Andean mountains, Andean condors use the rocky walls to catch thermals to soar over the land in search of food.

-The final stretch follows the Antarctic ocean, where on the Falkland Islands, Rockhopper penguins and Black-browed albatross come to breed every year.
-On other antarctic islands, King penguins assemble in large flocks to breed, reducing, not eradicating, the threat of predators, as a group of Giant petrels catch and kill one hatchling.
-On another corner of the island, Wandering albatross display their enormous wings to other females as their mating ritual.
+The final stretch follows the Antarctic Ocean, where on the Falkland Islands, rockhopper penguins and black-browed albatrosses come to breed every year.
+On other Antarctic islands, king penguins assemble in large flocks to breed, reducing but not eradicating the threat of predators, as a group of giant petrels catch and kill one hatchling.
+On another corner of the island, male wandering albatrosses display their enormous wings to females as part of their mating ritual.

-The birds soon fly into the sea to feed, with a flock of King penguins heading to the sea.
-The Arctic terns fly back north, as the good times on the north return, while back on Europe, spring arrives to the opening riverside once again.
-The Eurasian robin and the kid from the beginning of the movie witness the flock of Greylag geese, along with the one with the tangled net remains, stop momentarily before continuing their flight north once again.
+The birds soon fly into the sea to feed, with a flock of king penguins heading to the sea.
+The arctic terns fly back north, as the good weather in the north returns, while back in Europe, spring arrives at the riverbank once again.
+The Eurasian robin and the boy from the beginning of the film witness the flock of greylag geese, including the one with the tangled net, stop momentarily before continuing their flight north once again.